TristanDesjardins/tron-AI-deep-Q-learning/README.md

 <img src="https://user-images.githubusercontent.com/62900180/187744548-1bd110fd-51ea-4dc7-ac71-ee59f2673be0.gif" height="450">

-Run 'trongame.py' if you want to play yourself against the AI or your friend.
+Run 'trongame.py' if you want to play against the trained AI or your friend.

 ## Main files
 - trongameai.py : to train our AIs using deep Q learning